- home

 - Line 3 large oven trays with baking paper.

-- Add the flour to the butter mixture and beat on low speed until just combined.
-Divide the dough in half and shape each portion into a disc.
+- Divide the dough in half and shape each portion into a disc about 2cm/¾in thick.
 Wrap separately in plastic wrap and place in the fridge for 30 minutes to chill.

 - Place the trays in the fridge for 30 minutes to chill.

-- Preheat oven to 170°C (150°C fan-forced)
+- Preheat oven to 170°C/340°F (150°C/300°F fan-forced)

 - Bake 2 trays of the biscuits in preheated oven for 12 minutes, swapping the trays around half way through baking, or until pale golden and cooked through.
 Cool on the trays.
-Repeat with the remaining tray of biscuits, baking in the center of the oven.
+Repeat with the remaining tray of biscuits, baking in the centre of the oven.

 Baker's Tips